SharathKumarVadla/Duplicate-Image-Finder/README.md

 * The script loads all .jpg, .jpeg, .png images from a folder
 * Extracts features using pretrained ResNet50
 * Compares all pairs using cosine similarity
-* Moves duplicates to duplicates_found/
+* Moves duplicates to duplicates_found
 * Leaves non-duplicate images in the original folder

 **How to use it?**